omricohen888-art/agalist-shopping-assistant/README.md

 ### 2. Financial Insights & Budgeting 💰
 * **Expense Tracking:** Provides real-time visibility into estimated shopping costs.
-* **Smart Summaries:** Helps users track their spending habits and manage the household budget effectively during the shopping trip.
+* **Smart Summaries:** Helps users track their spending habits and manage the budget effectively during the shopping trip.

-### 3. Real-Time Collaboration (The Core Engine)
+### 3. Real-Time Data Sync
-* **Family Sync:** Powered by Supabase Realtime, changes made on one device appear instantly on others.
+* **Cross-Device Synchronization:** Powered by Supabase Realtime, changes made on one device (e.g., desktop) appear instantly on others (e.g., mobile).
 No refresh required.
-* **Live Status Updates:** See when a family member marks an item as "bought" in real-time.
+* **Live Status Updates:** Instant visual feedback when items are marked as "bought" or edited.

+### 4. Admin & System Control 🛡️
+* **Administrative Dashboard:** A secured backend interface for monitoring user statistics, active lists, and system health.
+* **Maintenance Mode:** A global "kill-switch" capability.
+Admins can toggle the system offline for updates, instantly redirecting all active users to a maintenance page via real-time listeners.
+* **Enhanced Security:** Critical actions (like changing settings or accessing the dashboard) are protected by a secondary "Master Password" layer and environment-variable based credentials (`Defense in Depth` strategy).

-### 4. User Experience (UX)
+### 5. User Experience (UX)
 * **Cross-Platform Design:** A fully responsive interface that adapts seamlessly from desktop monitors to mobile screens.
 * **PWA Support:** Installable as a native-like app on iOS and Android devices for offline access and quick launch.
 * **Secure Authentication:** Frictionless login using Google OAuth or Magic Links.